 Text neck is a modern-day ailment associated with - you guessed it - frequent texting.
 It's not limited to texting, though.
 You can also get text neck from reading, scrolling through Facebook or playing Candy Crush.
 Basically, text neck stems from any activity where your neck remains in a downward position for an extended period of time.

 We often treat patients with text neck from smartphone use, but you can also develop text neck from tablets, eReaders and handheld video games.
 It serves as a painful reminder that we should let technology enhance our lives rather than control them.

-If you’re a tech junkie who suffers from neck or shoulder pain, you might have text neck.
-If you already know you have text neck, consider adding these quick and easy exercises to your treatment plan.
+If you're a tech junkie who suffers from neck or shoulder pain, you might have text neck.
+If you already know you have text neck, consider adding these quick and easy exercises to your treatment plan that you can learn from a great post by Movement 101.
 They may help alleviate your discomfort, especially when combined with our pain management services.

 Some patients complain that neck exercises are difficult or confusing, but we rarely get complaints about the chin tuck.
 This information from a physiotherapy clinic says these simple exercise gently stretches and strengthens your neck so you can realign your spine.

 Start by standing or sitting up straight.
 Make sure your chin is parallel to the floor, then slowly bend it toward your chest.
 It's okay if you can't pull it all the way to your chest; just go as far as you can.

 From this position, pretend a string is gently pulling your head upright.
 Elongate your neck, relax your jaw and hold this position as you inhale deeply three times.
 Release your chin, and repeat this exercise several times.